ppy/osu-wiki/wiki/Gameplay/Score/Total_score/en.md

 The **total score** is the total sum of all scores on all beatmaps, including failed attempts.

-If a player plays a ranked song for the first time and gets 500k, both ranked and total score increase by 500k.
-Then, the player plays again and gets 400k, only the total score increases by 400k.
+If a player plays a ranked beatmap for the first time and sets a score, both [ranked score](/wiki/Gameplay/Score/Ranked_score) and total score increase by that score.
+Plays afterward always increase total score, while ranked score will only increase when outdoing the personal best.

 ## Level